sazonovanton/SirChatalot/README.md

 ## Read messages
 You can read user messages for moderation purposes with `read_messages.py`.
-Call it from project root dir like this:
+Call it from projects `chatutils` directory with:
 ```bash
 python3 read_messages.py
 ```